ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 |                           |        |  empty metakey  |         —         |
 |                           |        | another metakey | another metavalue |

 .
-The example below shows how we can read metadata using the `yamlcpp` plugin via `kdb`.
+The example below shows how we can read and write metadata using the `yamlcpp` plugin via `kdb`.

 ```sh
 # Mount yamlcpp plugin to cascading namespace `/examples/yamlcpp`